 Short Film of Ferdinand Hodler

-In 1871 aged 18, Hodler travelled to Geneva to study under painter Barthelemy Menn.
-Travelling to Basel in 1875 he studied the paintings of Hans Holbein and in the Prado in Madrid, the works of Titian Poussin and Velazquez.
-At this time his painting consisted mainly of Swiss landscapes, figure compositions and portraits.
-Painted in a very vigorous realistic style, his work was much influenced by the French Realist painter, Gustave Courbet.
-His paintings were also influenced by his own spiritual crises.
-Plus his desire to flee from industrialized modern society, to seek to find refuge in an more innocent idealised world.
+In 1871 aged 18, Ferdinand Hodler travelled to Geneva to study to become an artist under painter Barthelemy Menn.
+His painting at this time consisted mainly of Swiss landscapes, figure compositions and portraits, painted in a very vigorous realistic style, much influenced by the French Realist painter, Gustave Courbet.

-Hodler was married twice, but in 1908 he met Valentine Gode-Darel, who became his mistress.
-He was passionately in love with her, unfortunately in 1913 she was diagnosed with cancer.
-Hodler spent many hours by her bedside drawing, resulting in a remarkable series of paintings documenting her gradual decline.
-Hodler was devastated by her death.
-The next year he was isolated, occupying himself with painting 20 introspective self-portraits.
+Ferdinand Hodler was married twice, but in 1908 he met Valentine Gode-Darel, who became his mistress.
+He was passionately in love with her, but in 1913 she was diagnosed with cancer.
+Hodler spent many hours by her bedside drawing her.
+This resulted in a remarkable series of paintings which documented her gradual decline and eventual death.